RickyFirmansyah27/scrapping-news-keyword/Readme.md

 - using base command to run python, example( py / python.37 )

 2. create env scrapping
-- py -m env scrapping
+- py -m virtualenv scrapping
 - activated your env using this commnad scarpping\Script\activate
 - check on your cmd/powershell thats changes the default to prefix your env
+- deactivate your env using this command deactivate

 3. installing requirement library
 - create file with name requirement.txt